-The first being the old city in the state of South Carolina, Charletson.
+The first is the old city in the state of South Carolina, Charleston.

 Despite there being a push to preserve and restore sites this initiative was only at that time being supported by local citizens and groups.

-There was obviously a need for a national organization to help support the local community reach its aims.
+There was a need for a national organization to help support the local community to reach its aims.

 And that is where the National Trust for Historic Preservation stepped in.